 The preparation of the financial statements requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the year.
-Significant items subject to such estimates and assumptions include the carrying amount of capital assets, and obligations related to employee future benefits.
+Significant items subject to such estimates and assumptions include the carrying amount of capital assets, accounts payable and accrued liabilities, and obligations related to employee future benefits.
 Actual results could differ from those estimates.

-2. Change in accounting standard:
+2. Change in accounting standards: